Cleophas Malala: Early life and education

 Cleophas Wakhungu Malalah sat for his Kenya Certificate of Secondary Education at Friends school Kamusinga before proceeding to USIU where he got his Bachelor's Degree, and currently doing a masters.

 Political career

 Malalah was elected senator of Kakamega County in the 2017 general election with the party ANC.
+In 2022, he vied for the governor of Kakamega county and lost to Fernandez Barasa.
+In 2023, he was appointed the secretary general of the United Democratic Alliance (Kenya) party.